-An ant infestation can show up from practically anywhere in the home, since there are likely many possible entry points in your home.
-Even though it can take several years for an ant colony to grow to full size, it may only take a few days or weeks for an ant infestation to get out of hand in your home.
 Since they are so small and can fit through even the tiniest spaces and cracks, they can enter homes through pipes, gaps in walls, holes in doors, windows, and screens, and crevices in brick and wood alike.
-Many times they will build nests outdoors in the ground (except for carpenter ants, which are known to build their nests within trees and wooden structures), but will venture inside to search for food near places like bathroom and kitchen counters, floorboards, and basements.
-They are attracted to food waste, decay, moisture, and unsealed leftovers, so if they find discarded or poorly stored food or sources of water like drippy faucets or leaky pipes, you’re far more likely to find them in your home.
+They are attracted to food waste, decay, moisture, and unsealed leftovers, so if they find discarded or poorly stored food or sources of excess moisture like drippy faucets or leaky pipes, you’re far more likely to find them in your home.

 During an ant invasion, you’ll usually notice dozens of ants crawling on countertops and other surface areas where food is commonly placed.
 You may also notice them looking for water in your bathroom or kitchen sink.
 As ants settle in, they leave behind scent trails to mark paths to food sources which is why you’ll sometimes see them following one another in uniform lines.
 If you start to notice these kinds of behaviors, you should contact a pest control company.